tdwaf/doc.jp/README.md

 ## What is it?

-`doc.jp` is a documentation page for me have a central place for any Japanese information pertaining to my studies.
+`doc.jp` is a documentation page for any Japanese information pertaining to my studies.
+This is intended for my use and not for a broader use case.

 ## Why does it exist?